lucasrodes/whatstk/docs/source/contribute.rst

 Adding new examples
 -------------------
 To add new examples, consider editing yourself a ``rst`` file in ``docs/source/`` directory in the repository.
-For questions or doubts, us `GitHub discussions <https://github.com/lucasrodes/whatstk/discussions>`_.
+For questions or doubts, use `GitHub discussions <https://github.com/lucasrodes/whatstk/discussions>`_.

 ----